GitMew/C-RISCV-MDs/s2_rars.md

 ### Creating, assembling and running a RISC-V program
 - Once you click on the blank paper icon (*New File*) in the toolbar up above, you'll find an empty `*.asm` file in the text editor under *Edit*.

 - After having written some assembly, save the file, and click the wrench-screwdriver icon (*Assemble*).
-The editor now jumps to the *Execute* tab, where the instructions have been loaded into the *Text Segment*, any data in the *Data Segment* (see next section).
+The editor now jumps to the *Execute* tab, where the instructions have been loaded into the *Text Segment*, and any data in the *Data Segment* (see next section).
 The first instruction is highlighted.

 - Using the toolbar's rightmost set of buttons, you can run the full program, or go through it step-by-step in forwards or backwards direction.
 During execution (and afterwards), the *Text Segment* tab will continuously highlight the instruction about to be executed, and the *Data Segment* and *Registers* tabs will have values updated according to data manipulations done by the program.